core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 {{RFC6690}}.
 The target of the link MUST be a URI formatted string.
 The client MUST indicate the desired content format for publishes to the topic by using the ct (Content Format) link attribute in the link-format payload.
-Additional link target attributes and relation values may be included in the topic specification link whena topic is created.
+Additional link target attributes and relation values MAY be included in the topic specification link when a topic is created.

 The client MAY indicate the lifetime of the topic by including the Max-Age option in the CREATE request.

 Topic hierarchies can be created by creating parent topics.
 A parent topic is created with a POST using ct (Content Format) link attribute